‘Teen Mom 2’ Star Chelsea Houska Wows In Snakeskin Heels & Tight Jeans, Admits She’s Got ‘Short Legs’

 It's finally here!
 After over four years of partnership we are so excited to launch our exclusive collection with @diffeyewear .
 Click the link in our bio to shop NOW.
 Got a question?
 Comment below!
 DIFF will be on standby answering any and all of your concerns.
 Limited quantities available, so shop now or you'll miss this drop!

-An Instagram update made five days ago seemed to come with the major announcement.
+An Instagram update made five days ago featured a major announcement.

 “We’re so excited to announce our partnership with DIFF Eyewear is launching this Friday 9/27!
 Were giving one of our amazing followers the chance to win our entire collection in a custom vanity case personally signed by both of us + a $1,000 shopping spree on diffeyewear.com!
 To enter follow the directions below and make sure to sign up for the launch notifications (we’ll be checking!)….
 You are going to love love LOVE this collab!!”
 Chelsea wrote.

-Fans wishing to see more of Chelsea should tune into Teen Mom 2 or follow the star’s Instagram.
+Fans wishing to see more of Chelsea should tune in to Teen Mom 2, or follow the star’s Instagram.